killer415tv/gw2_speedometer/README.md

 5. One person press the start race, this button only makes a countdown at all racers
 6. The race will start counting time on the first checkpoint

+# Is this legal?
+Esto es legal?
+Yes totally legal, its not an addon, its an application that uses the game API to get the position of the player.
+Si, es totalmente legal, no es un addon, es una aplicación que usa la API del juego para sacar la posición del jugador.